hackergandhi/LockBoxXtreme/README.md

-# SecureSnooze
+# LockBoxXtreme

-**SecureSnooze** is a simple and secure password manager designed to safely store and manage your passwords.
+**LockBoxXtreme** is a simple and secure password manager designed to safely store and manage your passwords.
 This tool leverages encryption techniques to protect sensitive information, ensuring that your passwords are kept safe from unauthorized access.

 ## Features